 It hard to imagine, but the human body can withstand three weeks without food.
 An entire week seems unfathomable….

 Planning for three days

-For any type of What If scenario, you should have three days of supplies of:
+In normal life, we tend to have our comforts.
+For any type of What If scenario, it’s just the basics.
+You should have three days of supplies of:

 - Medicine, first aid